 This post may contain affiliate links.

 Have you ever seen a stellated dodecahedron?
 They are pretty awesome shapes.
 We have made some other 3-d shapes in the past and I though this would be a fun one to attempt.
 I even created a printable template for you to use to make your own!
+This is a beautiful combination of math and art!

 A stellated dodecahedron is a 12-pointed star.
 Each point is a 5-sided triangle or pentagram.
 You make 12 individual triangular pentagrams and attach them together to create this amazing star shape.